 But in my system, I've orchestrated a different approach.
 As soon as the code was fixed, a specialized sub-agent - the Feature Flow Analyzer - immediately kicked in.
 It didn't wait for a prompt.
 It reviewed the code changes against the infrastructure vertical slices, automatically added the entry to the changelog, and updated the specific feature flow documentation.

 This is the power of an agentic workflow.
 It transforms the AI from a passive tool into an active partner.
 The Feature Flow Analyzer isn't just generating text; it's understanding the context of the project structure and taking ownership of the maintenance tasks that most developers hate.
-This allows you to maintain high-signal focus on problem-solving while the agents handle the administrative overhead.
+This allows you to maintain high-signal focus on problem-solving while the agents handle the administrative overhead — the same architecture behind our software development automation engagements.
 By assigning specific roles to sub-agents, you prevent context pollution and ensure each task is handled with precision.

 Quality assurance as specialization